RadiantCheats/menu-docs/Predator.md

 - Create an account and register [here](https://predator.systems/register/)

-> - You can find the "key activation" section at the predator website by clicking on [purchase](https://predator.systems/products/), click on activate and enter.
+> - You can find the "key activation" section at the predator website by clicking on [purchase](https://predator.systems/products/), click on activate and enter your license key.
 > - You will be able to then install and play, make sure ot turn off your antivirus settings beforehand.
 Enjoy!